Artwork

 Enlightenment

-The first character means to open, to start, to begin, to commence or to explain.
+The first character means to open, to start, to begin, to commence, or to explain.
 The second character means deception or ignorance.
-Basically it suggests that enlightenment is the opening or cutting through what deceives you in the world or the ignorance of the world.
-This title can also mean "to educate".
+It suggests that enlightenment is the opening or cutting through what deceives you in the world or the ignorance of the world.
+This title can also mean to educate.

 啓The Japanese and Korean version of the first character of this title varies slightly from the Chinese.
 Please click on the Kanji to the right, instead of the button above, if you want the Japanese/Korean version.